Bang Krachao Island (the Green Lung of Bangkok)

 Exploring Bang Krachao Island in Bangkok

-Bang Krachao island is a green oasis in the heart of Bangkok.
-This urban jungle is visible from the higher floors of many apartments along Sukhumvit Road, however, it remains unknown to most travelers.
+Bang Krachao island is a green jungle oasis in the heart of Bangkok.
+This urban slice of nature is visible from the higher floors of many apartments along Sukhumvit Road.
+Yet, it remains unknown to most visitors to Bangkok.

 Hang on a moment.
 An island in Bangkok you say?

 That’s right, Bang Krachao is an island, but don’t expect white sand beaches and coconut trees.
-This island is nothing like the tropical paradise of Koh Lipe or Koh Kood.
+This island is nothing like the tropical paradise of Koh Lipe in Thailand’s far south, or Koh Kood in the far east.
 However, it is unique and amazing in its own right.

 Bang Krachao is actually a man-made island located in the Chao Praya River.
-Years ago a canal was cut allowing cargo boats to shorten their journey along the river.
-It’s a similar story to how the island of Koh Kret was formed in the north of Bangkok.
+Years ago, a canal was cut allowing cargo boats to shorten their journey along the river.
+It’s a similar story to how Koh Kret island was formed in Bangkok’s north.

 In a rapidly developing city, Bang Krachao is one place that has managed to withstand change.
 So, you better visit before it’s too late!